-- Increases levels of nitric oxide (nitric oxide expands your blood vessels, increasing blood flow and decreases plaque growth and blood clotting.)
+- Increases levels of nitric oxide (nitric oxide expands your blood vessels, increases blood flow, and decreases plaque growth and blood clotting.)

 3. Yoga regulates the stress hormone Cortisol.

-Cortisol levels should not be too high or too low as this could lead to unwanted effects on your health.
+With that said, cortisol levels in the body should not be too high or too low because this could have undesirable effects on your health.

-Cortisol levels rise under stress.
-This could lead to high blood pressure, osteoporosis, depression, and anxiety.
+As you may already know, cortisol levels rise under stress.
+In turn, this could lead to high blood pressure, osteoporosis, depression, and anxiety.

-Cortisol levels return to prestress levels after a yoga session – leaving you feeling good.
+Consequently, cortisol levels return to prestress levels after a yoga session, leaving you feeling good.

 Yoga is a proven technique for relieving stress.
 By regulating hormones in the body, yoga calms and helps you achieve complete relaxation.
 It’s a well-known and powerful method for stress management.